-On line 50a, include the total fixed dollar minimum taxes of members that computed a \$1,500 fixed dollar minimum tax on Form CT-3-S-A/C. On line 50b include the total fixed dollar minimum taxes of members that computed a \$100, \$225, \$325, or \$425 fixed dollar minimum tax on Form CT-3-S-A/C. A member that computes a short period fixed dollar minimum tax would use line 50a if its fixed dollar minimum tax is greater than \$1,000 after the reduction for the short period.
+On line 50a, include the total fixed dollar minimum taxes of members that computed a \$1,500 fixed dollar minimum tax on Form CT-3-S-A/C.

+On line 50b include the total fixed dollar minimum taxes of members that computed a \$100, \$225, \$325, or \$425 fixed dollar minimum tax on Form CT-3-S-A/C.

+However, if any of the members included on line 50b are foreign authorized corporations and their fixed dollar minimum tax is less than the required maintenance fee, they must increase their payment so the fixed dollar minimum tax of the authorized foreign corporation equals \$300.
+Include this amount (difference between \$300 and the tax calculated on line 50b) on Form CT-3-S-A/C and on the payment line A on the front of Form CT-3-S-A. A member that computes a short period fixed dollar minimum tax would use line 50a or 50b depending if its fixed dollar minimum tax is greater or less than \$1,000 after the reduction for the short period.
 The total of lines 50a and 50b should equal the total amounts listed on the individual Forms CT-3-S-A/C.